- Understand the different types of content marketing to create a cohesive content marketing strategy.

 Drift started podcasting early in its history, recognizing that it was a great format for them to discuss conversational marketing, which is central to their brand.
 Over time, they created nine separate podcasts to serve new audience segments.
 This strategy helped them to eventually achieve a billion-dollar valuation with an army of passionate fans.

-Webinars are a content marketing tool that can help you educate your prospects and customers to help them better understand a variety of subjects, such as how to best use your product, expert insights on a specific topic, how to overcome a particular problem, etc. Most webinars tend to be on the longer side (30+ minutes), since they contain a strong educational element.
+Webinars are an excellent content marketing tool to educate your prospects and customers and position your brand as an industry or subject matter authority.
+The visual format makes them perfect for illustrating how to get the most out of your product or how to overcome a particular problem.
+Most webinars tend to be on the longer side (30+ minutes), since they contain a strong educational element.

-Similar to podcasts, you can use your webinar to interview actual prospects, helping your webinars to perform double duty.
-Again, you’ll be able to generate unique content while building a relationship with a new lead.
+You can also use webinars to partner with prospects.
+As a result, you’ll generate unique content while building a relationship with a new lead.

-Another key benefit of webinars is that they allow live interaction between the presenter and the viewers.
-Viewers can ask questions and the presenter can respond to them in real-time, which helps create a more personal connection than other, more static forms of content.
+Another key benefit of webinars is the live interaction between the presenter and the viewers.
+Viewers can ask questions and the presenter can respond to them in real time.
+This creates a more personal connection than more static forms of content.

-Here’s an example of a webinar I did with Clearscope about topic clusters and keyword grouping:
+Checkout the webinar below that I hosted with Clearscope about topic clusters and keyword grouping:

 10. Interactive content